haberdashPI/vscode-master-key/notes.md

-unit tests: duplicate binding handling (especially with the automated keys) unit tests: captureKeys works as expected, even when you run some other command unit tests: UX settings change status bar
+unit tests: duplicate binding handling (especially with the automated keys) unit tests: captureKeys works as expected, even when you run some other command unit tests: UX settings change status bar unit tests: edges cases for command recording
+  - I think it may currently be possible to edit the wrong command if a second command is executed in the process of awaiting for input from the first (e.g. the input text for search is open and a command combination that has a poorly defined when clause triggers a new command)

+**TODO**: anything beyond this point needs to be organized and prioritized

+maybe we should implement an edit and a navigation history since the built-in commands aren't particularly satisfying

+- require parsing to validate modes to be all negations or all positive mode specifications
+- move modalkeys.selectbetween to selection-utilities.selectBetween
+- add various selectbetween commands
+- add symmetric insert setup and continue dogfooding with the new repeat actions

+cleanup:

+- we know transient variables aren't really something we need to expose to the user; from their perspective all commands are a unitary thing (`prefix` is a special case, but is only employed for documentation purposes on the user side; in principle it could be a no op, and multi-key commands could be represented as they normally are in VSCode)

 wishlist: